 - If the child is not registered in DEERS within those first 120 days, the coverage will revert to TRICARE Standard Overseas.

 - If using TRICARE Reserve Select or TRICARE Retired Reserve, your child is not automatically covered.

 - Claims won't be paid until you have added your child to your plan.

-If you have not registered your child in DEERS within one year (365 days) of his or her birth or adoption, DEERS will show "loss of eligibility" on day 366, and your child will no longer be able to receive benefits until he or she is registered in DEERS.
+If you haven't registered your child in DEERS within one year (365 days) of his or her birth or adoption, DEERS will show "loss of eligibility" on day 366, and your child will no longer be able to receive benefits until he or she is registered in DEERS.